caoquocdung/virtio-win-iso-lite/README.md

 ## License

 This project only redistributes open Fedora virtio-win drivers.
-Workflow and scripts are licensed under the MIT License.
+Workflow and scripts are licensed under the GPL3 License.
 All driver binaries remain the copyright of their original authors.

 ---